trucki-eu/RS485-Interface-for-Sun-GTIL2-1000/README.md

 <img src="/assets/images/int limiter display settings.jpg" height="400">

+!!!
+Make sure to repower/reboot the SUN inverter after you have changed settings !!!

 In the Sun main menu you will see a small wattage value for the int.
 Limiter.
 The value has nothing to say.
 It should be 0W or less if the SUN is off and should have a positive value if the SUN outputs power.

 <img src="/assets/images/int limiter hack output power.jpg" height="400">